h0x0er/h0x0er.github.io/docs/blog/posts/ebpf-loading.md

 ## Objective

 - to load compiled eBPF program in different kernels within `Github Actions`
-    - for testing its compatibility with different kernels
+    - for testing its compatibility with kernel and observe if it loads correctly

 <!-- more -->